Sending out a Request for Proposal (RFP) should not be taken lightly. It is a crucial step in the complex process of committing to an IDP vendor.

 A Request for Proposal doesn’t only allow a vendor to present its solution, but for you to state your organizational needs as well.
 Every organization has its different needs, which is why it’s especially important that you adjust the RFP template to your specific requirements.

-By stating your organizational needs, the vendor can also much easier evaluate the best way to help you.
+By stating your organizational needs, the vendor can also much more easily evaluate the best way to help you.
 Whether it is a custom or an out-of-the-box solution.

 This provides transparency over the vendor’s offer, your own needs and requirements.
 If something has been promised in the Request for Proposal, you can hold the vendor accountable for it.
 This is only possible because RFPs are written down, and they are not only verbal agreements.